catalystdao/catalyst/evm/README.md

 # Development with Brownie

-Catalyst contains a demonstration deployment script.
-It handles the deployment of the relevant Catalyst contracts, along with tokens and deploying a Catalyst pool.
+This repository contains an example Catalyst deployment helper (found in `/scripts/deployCatalyst.py`).
+It handles the deployment of all the relevant Catalyst contracts, along with the tokens handling and pool creation.
+As an example, the steps to execute a local swap and a cross-pool swap (from and to the same pool) are further outlined:

-The script can be found in `/scripts/deployCatalyst.py`.
-We will demonstrate how to execute a local swap and a cross-pool swap (from and to the same pool).
+## Catalyst Setup
 Start by opening the Brownie interactive console.
-For simplicity, we will use a local ganache instance:
+For simplicity, use a local ganache instance:

 ```bash
 brownie console --network development